Phitrapy/phitrapy.github.io/_posts/2022-08-07-ubuntu-how-to-fix-your-outdated-apt-sources.md

 * Update your distro **regularly**
 * Consider using a *Long Term Support* version (LTS) rather than the others
 * Use **apt full-upgrade** and the **do-release-upgrade** tool to easily upgrade your distro
+* Take a look at the [Ubuntu List of Releases](https://wiki.ubuntu.com/Releases) to check which versions are LTS, and when they reach their EOL.

 That's all for today...
 Keep your env up to date, and stay hydrated.